 Dental onlays are a reliable and long-lasting way to fix cavities or other damage to teeth.
 These restorations have many benefits and are better than crowns and other dental restorations.
-Rohan S. Toor, DDS and Dr. Rohan Toor have 5 years of experience with dental onlays.
+Rohan Toor Dental Care and Dr. Rohan Toor have 5 years of experience with dental onlays.

 What is a Dental Onlay?